Welcome to the redesigned CREGÉS website! To learn more about what's new, click here.

 Lili Plourde is the director of the Fédération québécoise de l’autisme (FQA) since April 2021.
 She has been the director of Autisme Québec during 17 years prior, an association of parents and autistic people living in Québec City.
 The FQA brings together 16 regional associations.
 Its mission is to mobilize all concerned actors to promote the well-being of individuals, to sensitize and inform the population on the autism spectrum and about the situation of families, and to contribute to the development of knowledge and contribute to knowledge dissemination.

-Lynn (Montreal)
+Lynn (Montréal)

 Lynn is a proud single mother of two adult children.
 Her family is very important to her.
 She has a learning disability and considers herself an older adult.
 Lynn is happy to participate in this research project as she has experienced issues with housing many times in her life and hopes this research project and her participation will help the project and improve people’s situations.

-Matthew Charbonneau (Montreal)
+Matthew Charbonneau (Montréal)

 Specialized Educator